Nigeria attacks kill more than 150

 Most of the victims in the three villages were burned beyond recognition, according to sources cited by the BBC.
 Nigeria’s Channels Television reported that 114 of more than 150 victims have been buried in a mass grave.

 Fulani also are suspected in attacks on several villages Sunday afternoon in Taraba state, southeast of Kaduna on Nigeria’s eastern border.
 About 35 people were killed, and a Catholic Church was attacked, according to the Nigeria Daily Post.
-The Post cited a man who escaped the attacks as saying the raids were a Fulani response to tensions in next-door Benue state between the Fulani and the Tivs, a farming ethnic group, some of whom have adopted Christianity.
+The Post cited a man who escaped the attacks as saying the raids were a The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. response to tensions in next-door Benue state between the Fulani and the Tivs, a farming ethnic group, some of whom have adopted Christianity.

-Also on Sunday, militants suspected to be part of Boko Haram killed two people in Pela Birni village in Borno state, in Nigeria’s northeastern corner.
+Also on Sunday, militants suspected to be part of an extremist group that is located primarily in Northern Nigeria killed two people in Pela Birni village in Borno state, in Nigeria’s northeastern corner.
 Boko Haram is an armed insurgency that aims to set up Islamic law across Nigeria’s north, and has been blamed for the deaths of thousands of Nigerians, Christian and Muslim, since 2009.

 Pela Birni is populated by a concentration of Christians, reported Nigeria’s Vanguard newspaper.

 “The gunmen invaded our village at about 10 o’clock in the evening on Sunday, they started shouting ‘God is Great,’ ” The Vanguard quoted a resident of the village as saying.
 “In some houses, they did not shoot at the residents but ordered them to vacate their houses and set them ablaze, saying ‘We are here for God work.’ “